Exhibition Announcement

 Contact us at info@frome-museum or org or give us a call on 01373 454611 to have a chat about how you can get involved.

-Following several years of development by a team of expert volunteers, the museum’s new online collections catalogue, with tens of thosands of records covering the history of Frome, is now available to all public researchers.
+Following several years of development by a team of expert volunteers, the museum’s online collections catalogue, with tens of thosands of records covering the history of Frome, is available to all public researchers.
+To search the catalogue, click the button below.

 Please support your museum